festusndiritu/festusndiritu/README.md

 Mobile Developer, UI/UX
 ------------------------------

  A Mobile Developer and Designer with a strong focus on crafting seamless user experiences.
-Create apps that are not only functional but also user-friendly.
+Creating apps that are not only functional but also user-friendly.

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [ndiritufestus8@gmail.com](mailto:ndiritufestus8@gmail.com)